 - a.
 Cover walls and partitions, including pilasters, furred areas, and freestanding columns from floor to ceiling, or from floor to nominal wainscot heights as indicated in construction documents with tile. - b.
-Finish reveals of openings with tile, except where other finish materials are indicated in construction documents. - c.
-At window openings, provide tile stools and reveals. - d.
+Finish reveals of openings with tile, except where other finish materials are indicated in construction documents. - d.
 Finish wall surfaces behind and at sides of casework and equipment, except those units mounted in wall recesses, with same tile as scheduled for room proper.